-With 842 km ² the fifth largest island Greece (Khios, Xios) in the eastern Aegean, which is upstream of the coast of Anatolia.
-She has been inhabited for over 5,000 years.
-Around 700 BC Chios became a naval power and center of culture and commerce.
-In this heyday, the inhabitants were among the richest in the Aegean Sea.
-In the antiquity the island was considered the " Bordeaux Greek wines ”.
-According to Greek mythology, King Oinopion (the “wine maker"), the son of the wine god, founded it there Dionysos and Ariadne, viticulture.
-Here died the famous poet Homer (8th century BC).
-Today, in addition to olive oil and wine, Chios is known above all for the production of mastic (tree resin).
-There is viticulture, but none POP classified area.
+With 842 km² the fifth largest island Greece (Khios, Xios) in the eastern Aegean, which is off the coast of Anatolia.
+It has been inhabited for over 5,000 years.
+Around 700 BC BC became Chios naval power and center of culture and trade.
+During this heyday, the inhabitants were among the richest in the Aegean Sea.
+In the antiquity the island was considered the " Bordeaux of Greek wines ”.
+According to Greek mythology, King Oinopion (the “wine-sighted”), the son of the wine god, founded it there Dionysos and Ariadne, viticulture.
+The famous poet died here Homer (8th century BC).
+In addition to olive oil and wine, Chios is best known today for its mastic production (tree resin).
+There is viticulture, but none as POP classified area.